keymanapp/keyboards/release/l/lao_pali/README.md

 Lao Pali keyboard
 ==============

-© 2019
+© 2021 John Durdin

 Version 1.0

 Description
 -----------

-Lao Pali generated from template
+The keyboard uses the official Lao standard layout, adapted to support entry of the Lao Pali and Lao Sanskrit characters included in Unicode 13.

 Links
 -----